 -I’ve been learning a lot from the Point of Origin podcast by Whetstone Media.
 This episode on culinary commodities where coconuts are discussed as a seafaring fruit (!) was particularly interesting to me.

 –Summer salad inspiration!
 Love the breadcrumb idea and apparently I’m already in the cool kid club of making my vinaigrettes on the acidic side.

 -I was gifted a jar of a recently-launched product called Oat Butter and wow!
 It’s like a spreadable oatmeal cookie.
 The base is oats and walnuts with some coconut and a touch of maple in the mix.
 Ours is already gone (mostly from me eating it with a spoon).
 I would definitely recommend grabbing a jar next time they re-stock!

-2 tablespoons agave nectar or simple syrup, plus more to taste if necessary
+- 2 tablespoons agave nectar, plus more to taste (could sub simple syrup!)

 - This cucumber limeade would be truly excellent with some gin!

 - I use a vegetable peeler to make long ribbons of cucumber to garnish the drink.